RobinHartmann/setup-ts-npm-web/README.md

-# template-web-ts-npm
+# 📄 template-web-ts-npm

 Project Template for creating Web Apps with Typescript and npm Packages

-## Getting Started
+## 🛠️ Development

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of this project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### 📋 Prerequisites

 #### Software